facebook/react-native/docs/RunningOnDevice.md

 <block class="mac ios" />

 Connect your device to your Mac via USB, then open Xcode.
-In the project navigator, choose your device from the Scheme toolbar menu.
+In the project navigator, choose your device from the Product > Destination toolbar menu.
 Xcode will then register your device for development.

 > If you run into any issues, please take a look at Apple's [Launching Your App on a Device docs](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/LaunchingYourApponDevices/LaunchingYourApponDevices.html#//apple_ref/doc/uid/TP40012582-CH27-SW4).